NIEM/NIEM.github.io/reference/specifications/ndr/oxygen-schematron/index.md

   - In the `URL` field, browse to the downloaded Schematron file.
 Make sure to choose the appropriate file (REF or EXT) for your NIEM schema.

+    - *IEPD extension schemas typically use EXT rules.*
+    - *Domain schemas use REF rules.*

     {:.bordered}
     ![URL field](assets/url.png)

+  - Click OK to run the conformance validation.

 ## Review Conformance Errors